lightants/lighthepod/README.md

 ## Intake form

 `start.html` + `app.js`.
 Client-side only.
-Submissions are stored in `localStorage` under `caStudio.intakeRequests` (legacy `relayStudio.intakeRequests` is migrated on read).
+Submissions are stored in `localStorage` under `caStudio.intakeRequests`.
 Success copy: reply within one business day.

 To wire email later: read that key, POST the JSON to a form backend, and keep the in-page success state.
 Do not put a placeholder inbox on the site.